TiezhuSun/tiezhusun.github.io/contents/service.md

 #### Program Committee

+- *AAAI 2026* - The 40th Annual AAAI Conference on Artificial Intelligence
-- *MOBILESoft 2025* – App Track (The 12th International Conference on Mobile Software Engineering and Systems)
+- *MOBILESoft 2025* – The 12th International Conference on Mobile Software Engineering and Systems
+- *ICPR 2022* – The 26th International Conference on Pattern Recognition
+- *NLPCC 2022* - The 11th CCF International Conference on Natural Language Processing and Chinese Computing

 #### Journal Referee